dotnet/android/README.md

 2. Load `Xamarin.Android.sln` into Xamarin Studio and Build the project.

+    *Note*: The `Mono.Android` project may *fail* on the first build because it generates sources, and those sources won't exist on the initial project load.
+Rebuild the project should this happen.

 # Build Output Directory Structure

 There are two configurations, `Debug` and `Release`, controlled by the